The Clear Edge

 Change 4: Refund Prevention System

-Analyzed refund patterns.
-Found: 80% of refunds came from clients who didn’t complete onboarding within 14 days of purchase.
+Analyzed refund patterns and found 80% of refunds came from clients who didn’t complete onboarding within 14 days of purchase.

 Solution: Added mandatory 48-hour onboarding call + 7-day activation checklist.